 Reaching the crossover stairs, we think we’re safe for the moment, when one of the Sabers pulls ahead of the other and applies its brakes.
 It does this as it manually drops its trailing end, turning itself into a kind of launch ramp for the car behind.
 The following Saber rides up the back of the first car and becomes airborne, flying right at us.

 We rush up the stairs and throw ourselves onto the walkway across the road, the aptly named Saber Way, when the flying car crashes just below us and destroys several integral supports.
-The crossover leans precariously as we drop to one side, almost falling into the speeding traffic below.
+The crossover leans precariously and we drop to one side, almost falling into the speeding traffic below.

-Johnny and I slowly crawl across the walkway toward SaberCorp Plaza on the other side, stopping each time another support snaps or the whole structure shudders and threatens to collapse: a fraying tightrope over a frenzied shark pond.
+Johnny and I slowly crawl across toward SaberCorp Plaza on the other side, stopping each time another support snaps or the whole structure shudders and threatens to collapse: a fraying tightrope over a frenzied shark pond.